Facilitator & Consultant

 I was born in Portland, OR in the mid-’80s, the second oldest of my mother’s five children.
 She raised us with a love for knowledge and education.
-That kept my head in books, trying to soak up as much as I could to learn about the world and how to navigate it.
-We spoke about race often and learned a great deal from her experience as a Black woman who was raised solely by her white mother in the middle of the Civil Rights movement.
+We spoke about race often and learned a great deal from her experience as a Black woman.

-In the early aughts, I attended a historically Black high school in the heart of Portland’s Black community (the same my mother attended in the ’70s).
-There, I was surrounded by cultural pride, community, and Black excellence.
-I also became familiar with racism in the school system and began organizing with my classmates to fight for equity and end anti-Black racism.
-As I transitioned into adulthood, I continued to learn, organize, and move towards a more radical analysis of racism and other forms of oppression.
-Especially after I became a mother of two.
+I attended high school in the heart of Portland’s Black community.
+There, I was surrounded by cultural pride and community.
+I became familiar with racism in the school system and organized with my classmates to fight for equity.
+In adulthood, I continue to learn, organize, and move towards a more radical analysis of racism and other forms of oppression.

-I am able to do this work because of the people who lifted me up.
-Those who taught me.
-Those who called me out.
-Those who offered me grace I did not deserve.
-Black women and femmes are powerful beyond belief.
-I greatly appreciate those who supported me.
+I am able to do this work because of the people who lift me up.
+I greatly appreciate those who support me.